 Innovation in ‘Social Commerce’

 WeChat has 877 million daily users with 65% of WeChat users are on the App for 90 minutes a day.

 What WeChat have done is to incorporate e-commerce into the DNA of this network.
 Brands can now open ‘stores’ hosted on WeChat and connected to ‘Official Accounts’.
 These stores typically feature up to 15 SKU’s (product pages) and are highly customizable.
 They allow for a smooth user experience and combine the social, customer service element of branding with the opportunity to purchase directly.

 Payment is made directly via the WeChat E-Wallet at the swipe of a screen, this is linked directly to a users bank account.
-Mobile store developers such as Youzan have exploded off the back of this revolution in m-retail, there are so many quality & customisable templates in China now to cater for retailers.
+Mobile store developers such as Youzan have exploded off the back of this revolution in m-retail, there are so many quality & customizable templates in China now to cater to retailers.

 Another noteworthy social commerce platform is ‘Little Red Book’, this app cleverly built a social feed into the fabric of browsing stores to enable users to share their purchases and discuss via an Instant Messenger.
 After purchasing users share images of their purchase and can post live reviews.